ui/ux case study

 Lack of reassurance and confirmation feedback

-Primary insight:
+Key insight:

 Product Strategy

-Reduce cognitive load
+Reduce cognitive load by limiting choices and simplifying flows.

-Increase interaction clarity
+Increase interaction clarity through clear hierarchy and guidance.

-Integrate real-world support into the digital flow
+Integrate real-world support into the digital experience.

 System Design

-Scalable touch targets and high-contrast typography
+Scalable touch targets and high-contrast typography to improve accessibility.

-Clear action labeling and structured navigation
+Clear action labeling and structured navigation to guide users step-by-step.

-Built-in confirmation and feedback patterns
+Built-in confirmation and feedback patterns to reduce uncertainty.

 Testing & Iteration